Textile Diversion means the shifting of materials away from disposal (landfill or incineration) by using waste management strategies.

 3. Reuse

-Switch from using disposables or single use items to items that are reusable or investigate opportunities to repair and repurpose items.
+Switch from using disposable or single-use items to reusable ones, or explore opportunities to repair and repurpose items

 4. Recycle

-Following the first 3 Rs, recycle or donating items through proper methods
+Following the first 3 Rs, recycle or donate items through proper methods

 Did you know?